Book Review: Teach Your Child to Read in 100 Easy Lessons

 From then on, lessons became easier.
-Some were fun to do, some were just OK, depending on her mood.
+Some were fun to do, and some were just OK, depending on her mood.

 She was reading her own bedtime story by lesson 60.
 Wow.

 When I first looked into the DI method, I was sceptical.
 I’ve taught young learners before, and I’ve taught them phonics.
 I’ve even written a phonics course!
-Still, these were all classroom based and not 1-to-1, but I did my best to make them learner-centred and fun, with lots of cute materials and as much peer interaction as possible.
+Still, these were all classroom-based and not 1-to-1, but I did my best to make them learner-centred and fun, with lots of cute materials and as much peer interaction as possible.

 DI isn’t like that.
 It’s teacher-centred, not student-centred.
 It doesn’t take into account ‘modern’ teaching methods or Piagetian learning development theories and yet, it works.
 It works incredibly well.

-John Hattie, known for his meta-studies on education, ‘Visible Learning for Teachers’ noted that Direct Instruction, had an effect size of 0.59, which means it is among the most successful methods (note: this is for DI applied to other subject matters, not just phonics).
+John Hattie, known for his meta-studies on education, ‘Visible Learning for Teachers’ noted that Direct Instruction had an effect size of 0.59, which means it is among the most successful methods (note: this is for DI applied to other subject matters, not just phonics).